 This course focuses on the stewardship dynamic of leadership, the mission-driven focus of the Catholic or Private context, and the foundations of building community within organizations in which the service of faith promotes justice.
-The focus of the course will include the spiritual dimension of leadership, the ethic of care, the importance of reflection, and the links to personal, organizational, and community applications.
+Using lieterature on communities of practices, this course examines how people learn to participate in communities and what member learning means relative to the life of communities over time.